santra051/analytiq/README.md

 ![chart Screenshot](https://github.com/santra051/analytiq/blob/main/Daily%20Transection%20Analysis/Screenshot%202025-07-03%20213400.png)

 # Insights:
-- From the data, We claim that Family and Games Category apps are mostly abailable on Google Play Store.
+- Daily Transection are mostly used for money Transfer,investment and transport.
-- Most of the apps are rated beteen 3 to 5.
+- Most of the transactions are made using cash and savings accounts.
-- There *Five category* apps has more average rating **EVENTS, EDUCATION, PERSONALIZATION, ART_AND_DESIGN, BOOKS_AND_REFERENCE, SOCIAL**.
-So we can say that there kind of apps are mostly rated by the user.
-- Top **Five** geners in palaystore are *Tools, Entertainment, Education, Medical, Business*.
-- Highest Install category apps are - *ART_AND_DESIGN, AUTO_AND_VEHICELS, BEAUTY*.
-- **105** Apps has best rating.
--  Most of the user rated the apps **4**.
+- The highest number of transactions take place during the night.